dqian3/autobahn-artifact/README.md

 i.e. what scripts to run, what configs to give, and how to collect/interpret results.
 -> fab remote
+Now that you have setup GCP, you are ready to run experiments on GCP!

 The GCP config is found in `settings.json`.
 You will need to change the following:
 1. `key`: change the `name` (name of the private SSH key) and `path` fields to match the key you generated in the prior section